Series

 Can I ask you how it was reinvented?

 — Yes, of course.
 She became a widow, my father was very old, he was 100 years old, so it's not a drama or anything, I can talk about it calmly.
 Since my mother stopped having to take care of my grandmother and my father had a kind of awakening: he pierced all his ears, got a lot of piercings and started dressing more youthfully and dating.
-He went through mourning, obviously, but then he had a brutal awakening.
+He went through grief, obviously, but then he had a brutal awakening.

 A kind of second life?